alireza-aghelan/underwater-image-super-resolution/README.md

 **Alireza Aghelan**, **Modjtaba Rouhani**

 ## Overview
-This repository presents the implementation of our paper, **Underwater Image Super-Resolution using Generative Adversarial Network-based Model**.
+This repository provides the official implementation of our paper, **Underwater Image Super-Resolution using Generative Adversarial Network-based Model**.

 In this work, we fine-tune the pre-trained **Real-ESRGAN** model for underwater image super-resolution.
 The objective is to improve the resolution and visual quality of underwater images while preserving fine structures and producing more realistic textures.

-The model is fine-tuned and evaluated on the **USR-248** dataset.
-Compared with the original Real-ESRGAN baseline, the fine-tuned model produces underwater images with better perceptual quality and more realistic visual details.
+The model is fine-tuned on the **USR-248** dataset.
+Compared with the original Real-ESRGAN baseline, the fine-tuned model generates underwater images with improved perceptual quality and more realistic visual details.

 The **USR-248** dataset can be accessed [here](https://irvlab.cs.umn.edu/resources/usr-248-dataset).